akihirao/Traja_GRASDi/Rousset_A/workflow.md

-## Workflow to make distance matrix of Rousset's A (Rousset 2000) with using the program SPAGeDi
+## Workflow to make distance matrix of Rousset's A with using the program SPAGeDi

-#### the program [SPAGeDi](https://github.com/reedacartwright/spagedi)(Spatial Pattern Analysis of Genetic Diversity) must be install on your system.
+#### The program [SPAGeDi](https://github.com/reedacartwright/spagedi) (Spatial Pattern Analysis of Genetic Diversity) must be install on your system.

 #### Usage
 ```bash